 - Char Set: Select the char set that is used by the log file.

-- Time Base: Select the time base.
-This represents is smallest time change.
+- Domain Base: Select the domain base.
+This represents is smallest domain change (e.g. 1 ms).

 - Match pattern: This settings define one of your pattern as the one used to match with a given file.
 If the given pattern matches the first line of the file, the configuration is used to read the file.